 When recording with the Harmonic, it is suggested to use a condenser microphone which attenuates noise and has a wide frequency response for a remarkable quality of sound.

-It is advisable not to expose the Harmonic to extremely high or low temperatures, sudden changes in temperature or direct sunlight.
+It is advisable not to expose the Harmonic to extremely high or low temperatures, sudden changes in heat or direct sunlight.
 Do not apply any pressure to the tone fields.
 Do not let the Harmonic drop from your lap or at any height.
 Do not store anything inside of the Harmonic inner chamber.
 Do not store any type of cloth between de playing surface and the Protection Cover.
 Do not hit the Harmonic inner or outer surface and avoid accidentally hitting it against something hard, or any objects falling on it.

 Always place the Protection Cover on the playing surface of the Harmonic when stored in the Soft Backpack, this will protect it against external shocks (the Protection Cover does not protect the outer rim of the Harmonic but only the playing surface).